How to grant remote access to a single MySQL database

 3. Use the search bar on your left to find the script you need - phpMyAdmin.

-Mind that it does not matter with domain the phpMyAdmin installation is associated with - one will still be able to access any of the existing databases.
+Mind that it does not matter which domain the phpMyAdmin installation is associated with - one will still be able to access any of the existing databases.

 Database Host is for the place where your databases are stored.
 By default, it is ‘localhost’.